-Little Sprouts is a bilingual English and French Playgroup welcoming children between 15 months and three years in the center of Uccle.
+Little Sprouts is a bilingual English and French Playgroup welcoming children between 15 months and three and a half years in the center of Uccle.

 We offer morning sessions, from 8:30am to 12pm, as well as full days until 4:30pm.

 There are up to ten children per session led by one French and one English speaking teacher.
 We try to balance each group in terms of age in order to provide optimal opportunities for interaction between children.

 We offer a weekly music workshop with a music teacher from Les Ateliers de la Chaise Musicale, as well as other workshops with specialised teachers, such as theatre, movement and storytelling throughout the year.

 The playgroup occupies the ground floor of a typical Brussels townhouse and has direct access to an outdoor play area.
 The playroom is bright and airy and the furniture and play equipment has been carefully selected to allow children the opportunity to play, discover and experiment autonomously.